How do forecasts differ from budgets?

 You can’t change what you did in the past but you can change your plans…and this is the reason why you produce forecasts.
 They enable you to determine if and how you need to change your plans to achieve the outcome you want.

 To achieve this a forecast needs to be an honest reflection of your expectations.
 What it can’t be is a way of setting goals or budgets, because these reflect your aspirations.
 If you try to use forecasts in this way there are only three possible outcomes:

 2. You will get bad targets or budgets

 3. You will get bad targets and bad forecasts

-Indeed, forecasts on have value if you can change your plans in order to achieve the outcome that you want.
+Indeed, forecasts only have value if you can change your plans in order to achieve the outcome that you want.
 And since this might mean reallocating resources, forecasts are in opposition to traditional fixed budgeting rather than a handy uncontroversial add on to the process.